 Furthermore, Sederma, its creator, recommends the ingredient be used in concentrations ranging from 3% to 5% to work properly.
-Present at a concentration of less than 0.1%, this renders one of the key components of the amino-peptide complex completely useless.
+Present at less than 0.1%, this renders one of the key components of the amino-peptide complex completely useless.

-Niacinamide (Vitamin B) is listed fourth on the ingredient list, indicating that there is likely a fair concentration of this in the product.
-This assumed, it provides an effective concentration and as such confirms it as an advanced anti-ageing active.
+Niacinamide (Vitamin B) is listed fourth on the ingredient list, indicating that there is a fair concentration of this in the product.
+Similarly for Panthenol, confirming their effectiveness.

 According to the Chemical manufacturing company responsible for its creation, Hallstar, “The recommended usage levels for OliveM are 8-18% as the primary surfactant and 1-8% as a secondary surfactant.”
 We know DMDM Hydantoin must not exceed 0.2% and this is placed at position 13 in the ingredient list.
 Located at position 20, the concentration of OliveM is therefore less than 0.2%, clearly insufficient to be effective.

 Finally, silicone derivatives (Cyclopentasiloxane, Dimethicone and Dimethiconol) are included to give the illusion of wrinkle reduction.
 These are not permanent rather fleeting perceived improvements in skin texture.
-A range called Regenerist implies skin regeneration, not a cover up.
-It’s disappointing that ingredients are added to fool us into believing lines and wrinkles have lessened instead of delivering dedicated actives at effective quantities.
+A range called Regenerist implies skin regeneration.
+It’s disappointing that ingredients are added to fool us into believing lines and wrinkles have lessened instead of delivering dedicated wrinkle fighting actives at effective quantities.